 The Rainbow District School Board provides for the needs of exceptional students through a range of programs and services.
 Special Education programming in each school is supported by the Board's Special Education/Student Services Department consisting of psychology staff, speech/language pathologists, and the services of itinerant specialists for the hearing and visually impaired.
 Information on these services, on the Board's Special Education Advisory Committee and Special Education Plan can be obtained by calling 523-3308.
+Students with an Individual Education Plan (IEP) will also have the option to take a Learning Strategies course.

-Lo-Ellen Park's Special Education Programs: Life Skills,
+Lo-Ellen Park's Intensive Support Program (ISP): Life Skills,